 who we've worked with

-We work with small, medium and large organisations, government, the not-for-profit sector and community groups (examples below).
-We understand the sustainability risks and challenges faced by organisations and work closely with our clients to convert sustainability opportunities into real actions.
+We work with small, medium and large organisations, government, the not-for-profit sector and community groups.
+We understand the sustainability and human rights risks and challenges faced by organisations and work closely with our clients to convert these into opportunities and actions.

 We're small, we're passionate and we're totally focused on client outcomes.